 High School: GRADES 9-12 (Midget Age 15-17)

-4 Credit Linear in School Calendar Secondary Class – Block 4
+4 Credit 2nd Semester in School Calendar Secondary P.E.
+Class – Block 4

-Off Ice: This component will be based greatly in the weight room and in the Apollo Athletic Club weekly.
-As well, students will be working out at the Apollo Athletic Club for strength and conditioning.
+Off Ice Training: This component will be based at Bolt Fitness two times per week.
+Students will be working out at the Bolt Fitness for strength and conditioning.
 Students will be weight training and given hockey specific work-outs while also designing personal routines based on athletic needs.
-Guest speakers and special presentations will also be arranged for this time.
-Other topics that may be covered in this component of the program:

 - Spiritual Transformation and Character building